BackEndByAlex/salaryscope-api/src/graphql/schema/README.md

 # graphql/schema/

-This folder defines the shape of the entire API — what types exist, what queries and mutations are available, and what fields each type has.
+This folder defines the shape of the entire API, what types exist, what queries and mutations are available, and what fields each type has.

 Each file covers one domain.
 Apollo Server merges them all together at startup into one complete schema.